Cuckoo Hill, Harrow/Hillingdon

 An undulating and upmarket locality situated between Eastcote Village and Pinner

 Cuckoo Hill rises gently from Pinner Green in the north to just over 200 feet above sea level in the vicinity of the recreation ground (shown in the photograph above*) and the western end of the road called High View.
 From this elongated brow it then slopes down to the River Pinn in the south.

 Archaeologists have detected traces of the south-western end of Grim’s Dyke at Cuckoo Hill, beyond which the medieval earthwork seemed to split into several branches before petering out in Ruislip and Eastcote.

 Until the Ruislip Enclosure Act of 1804, Cuckoo Hill marked the eastern edge of Ruislip Common, which was then an uninhabited wilderness.
 Cuckoo Hill Farm was at that time the property of the Eastcote heiress Elizabeth Rogers, who also owned several other farms in the parish.
 The farmhouse is still standing, although in altered form and hemmed in by even more spacious properties.
-Its location is marked by a pin on the map below.
+Its location is marked by a big pink pin on the map below.

 David Chambers founded the Cuckoo Hill Press in 1959 at his home in Cuckoo Hill Road.
 He made his first press himself and has printed numerous illustrated books of the highest quality.